 What kind of consequences does ‘makeability’ bring forth for individuals?
-In their essay, Van Keulen and Van Est argue that technology changes which skills we possess.
+In their essay on intimate technology, Van Keulen and Van Est argue that technology is affecting changing which skills we possess.
 On the one hand we’re learning new skills (reskilling or upskilling), but on the other hand we’re also becoming less competent in other skills (deskilling).

 According to the authors, this also has implications for how we interact with each other.
 Take smartphones, for example.
 The smartphone has definitely changed the way I communicate and interact with my family, friends and partner.